CrocoFactory/.github/profile/README.md

 # 🐊 Croco Factory

-We specialise in developing handy API wrapping packages and robust libraries built on web3.py.
+We specialize in developing handy API wrapping Python packages and robust libraries built on web3.py

 ## 🛠️ About Us